aymene01/internship-mistral/README.md

 - **Persistent Chat Storage**: Conversations are saved for seamless resumption.
 - **Authentication System**: Secure sign-in with Google.
 - **Dockerized Environment**: Simplifies setup with Docker Compose.

-## 🌟 Key Features

-- **AI-Driven Conversations**: Enjoy intelligent, responsive interactions powered by Mistral AI, delivering human-like responses and enhancing user engagement.
-- **Persistent Chat History**: Conversations are stored securely, allowing you to pick up from where you left off across sessions.
-- **Modular Design System**: Shared UI components maintain consistency and make the app scalable and maintainable.
-- **User Authentication**: Secure sign-in with Google for personalized user experiences.

 ---